HemaZ/sem-seg/README.md

 - [SciPy](https://www.scipy.org/)

-  ##### Dataset

-  Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
-Extract the dataset in the `data` folder.
-This will create the folder `data_road` with all the training a test images.

   ### Samples

   Below are a few sample images from the output , with the segmentation class overlaid upon the original image in violet.

 ![um_000019](samples/um_000019.png)